 Reset Your Tuner

 Resetting your digital tuner is often an effective way of improving signal quality.
 The digital tuner converts incoming TV signals and converts it into a digital format in order for it to be displayed on your TV screen.
 You can usually find it inside the TV or part of the set-top or converter box, which is an external product that’s attached to your TV.

 TV Antenna Protection

 Unfortunately, weather factors such as constant sun, rain and heavy winds can deteriorate your TV antenna over time.
 Even if the antenna has a waterproof and sturdy frame, the connectors and screws keeping it together could be old or corroding, which can potentially cause costly repairs.
-In order to ensure your antenna is protected, it’s recommended you have it inspected once per year—especially after severe storms.
+In order to ensure your antenna is protected, it’s recommended you have it inspected once per year to check or repair the reception issues—especially after severe storms.

 If your antenna isn’t picking up one or more towers that are positioned in a different direction, installing a second antenna can improve TV reception.
 If your first antenna is VHF or UHF, then having that second antenna (also known as stacking) can potentially access one or two channels in a separate frequency band.